ArkEcosystemArchive/docs-legacy/docs/faq/desktop-wallet.md

 Just choose the wallet download that matches your operating system.

-## Why Is There a Line Through a Cloud Next to my Address?
+## Why Is There a Line Through a Cloud Next to My Address?

 Don’t worry about it, it means this account is new to the network.
 The symbol will disappear once your account has its first interaction with the network.